DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 ### Monday, November 16
 - Temporal clauses
 - Perfect and pluperfect subjunctive
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the formation of the [perfect active](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#perfect-active-subjunctive), [pluperfect active](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#pluperfect-active-subjunctive), and the [perfect and pluperfect passive subjunctive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#pluperfect-active-subjunctive) as well as the [verbs from conor to miror](https://lingualatina.github.io/textbook/vocabulary/08-09-miscellany/#verbs) in the vocabulary for Module 7.
-- **Homework (due before class)**: Review the section on [temporal clauses](https://lingualatina.github.io/textbook/presentation/08-temporal-clauses/#temporal-clauses) and familiarize yourself with the morphology of the perfect and pluperfect subjunctive.
+- **Reading (to be completed before class)**: Review the section on [temporal clauses](https://lingualatina.github.io/textbook/presentation/08-temporal-clauses/#temporal-clauses) and read the follow-up section on [sequence of tenses](https://lingualatina.github.io/textbook/presentation/08-temporal-clauses/#subjunctive-verbs-and-the-sequence-of-tenses).
+- **Practice (to be completed before class)**: Complete the [exercises](https://lingualatina.github.io/textbook/exercises/08-temporal-clauses/) in our textbook on temporal clauses.
+Additionally, complete a synopsis of amo to include the new tenses of the subjunctive in the 3rd person singular.

 ### Wednesday, November 18
 - Irregular Verbs: ferō, ferre, tulī, lātus; eō, īre, iī/īvī, itūrus
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the conjugation of [fero and eo](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/), paying attention to where it breaks from our usual paradigms.
+Additionally, memorize the [verbs from morior to volo](https://lingualatina.github.io/textbook/vocabulary/08-09-miscellany/#verbs) in the vocabulary for Module 7.
-- **Homework (due before class)**: Review the morphology of these [irregular verbs](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/).
+- **Reading (to be completed before class)**: Read the section in our textbooks on [irregular verbs](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#irregular-verbs).
+- **Practice (to be completed before class)**: Complete synopses on fero, eo, and sum in 3rd person plural.

 ### Friday, November 20
 - Irregular Verbs: volō, nōlō, and mālō
+**Morphology and Vocabulary (to be completed before class)**: Memorize the conjugation of [volo, nolo, and malo](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/), paying attention to where it breaks from our usual paradigms.
-- **Homework (due before class)**: Review the morphology of these [irregular verbs](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/).
+- **Reading (to be completed before class)**: Review the section in our textbooks on [irregular verbs](https://lingualatina.github.io/textbook/presentation/09-pron-dep-irreg/#irregular-verbs).
+- **Practice (to be completed before class)**: Complete synopses on volo, nolo, and malo in the 3rd person singular.

 [Back to top.](#top)